 while standing on a clay-like brown surface inside a dungeon in a slave fortress in Ghana.
 Built by the Portuguese.
 Our guide told us that we were standing on the feces, vomit, dirt, food, and waste of the thousands of slaves that were kept in that small dungeon waiting to be shipped away from their home country.
 The dungeon was roughly 50 square meters.
 The guards would keep the slaves packed down there and first throw down food, while after some sand.
 The sand was to cover a bit of the waste and suppress the smell.
 The captivated human beings would step the mass of waste into that clay-like surface.

 One of the dungeons had writing on the wall, which I still carry with me today: “Until the lion has his historian, the hunter will always be a hero”.

-And I swore to myself that I would never participate in such cruelty by upholding the structures of colonialism, I would do everything in my power to give the Lion a voice.
+And I swore to myself that I wouldn’t forget or overlook such cruelty, and would do my best to weaken the structures of colonialism, I would do everything in my power to give the Lion a voice.